 Kinky Scribbles: Body Pillow

-(M/f, male Giant, female tiny, shrinking, cuddles, comfort)
+(M/f, male Giant, female tiny, shrinking, cuddles, cock play, comfort.
+Second person POV addressed to a male “you.”)

 1020 words, est. 1.5 hours of writing, 0.5 hours of editing